How to Make Vaporwave: Tools, Samples & Sound (2026 Guide)

 Chords are the emotional backbone of your track.
 Vaporwave often uses complex, jazzy, or slightly unusual chord progressions to create that bittersweet, nostalgic feeling.

-If you want to build a deeper understanding of harmony and chord theory for electronic production, Futureproof's music theory courses break these concepts down step by step.
+If you want to build a deeper understanding of vaporwave chord progressions and music theory for electronic production, Futureproof's music theory courses break these concepts down step by step.

 Melodic Elements: Hooks, Leads, and Pads